Test Center Guidelines

 - Food and drinks

 Harford Community College provides reasonable accommodations for students with disabilities.
-Prior to coming to the Test Center, review all accomodation requirements and if required, submit necessary documentation so we can have the proper services available to you.
+Prior to coming to the Test Center, review all accommodation requirements and if needed, submit necessary documentation so we can have the proper services available to you.

 A letter from your home institution must be emailed to the Test Center.
 It must be on your college's letterhead, be signed by a qualified representative from the Disability Services Office, and indicate that you qualify to receive accommodations.
 It must also list the accommodations you are requesting.

 Email the Test Center two weeks prior to your intended test date to confirm.

 Secure current documentation of disability from a qualified professional.